trantrongkhangttns/ecommerce-sentiment-recsys/README.md

 - Perform Aspect-Based Sentiment Analysis (ABSA) across different product dimensions.
 - Cluster products based on review topics and semantic similarities.
 - Search and recommend products based on user interaction behavior.

+## Project Scope & Limitations

+Please note that this repository serves primarily as an exploratory research project and a proof-of-concept.
+The primary focus of this architecture is on the design and integration of the Machine Learning pipelines.

+As a result, the accompanying web application and backend gateway are implemented solely to demonstrate end-to-end functionality.
+They are not optimized for production-grade scalability, security, or advanced error handling.
+Reviewers may encounter exploratory code, unoptimized infrastructure, or redundancies typical of an academic research environment.

 ## Key Features